Calendars and contacts GUIs for Linux

 1 Evolution

-Evolution data server has an inscrutable demarcation of responsibilities between itself and the GNOME desktop.
-Evolution seems to support generic caldav/carddav servers if you go in through evolution’s own settings; However it would like you to go into the GNOME “online accounts” settings, which do not seems to support that.
-They lean heavily on brand-name services (M$, google, Nextcloud).
-However, caldav/carddav including icloud will percolate its way into the system if you set it up via Evolution..
+The Evolution data server has an inscrutable demarcation of responsibilities between itself and the GNOME desktop.
+Evolution seems to support generic caldav/carddav servers if you go in through Evolution’s own settings; however, it would like you to go into the GNOME “online accounts” settings, which do not seem to support that.
+They lean heavily on brand-name services (M$, Google, Nextcloud).
+However, caldav/carddav, including iCloud, will percolate its way into the system if you set it up via Evolution..

 So that’s annoying but good enough, right?
-Wrong! this system does not support photos, and breaks when you use them.
+Wrong!
+This system does not support photos and breaks when you use them.
 See the following bug reports: #100, #101.
-Those have been untouched since the 2018 version came out; No once cares enough about this problem to fix it.
+Those have been untouched since the 2018 version came out; no one cares enough about this problem to fix it.
 This is clearly not a feature that has much effort invested in it.

 2 GNOME Contacts